dtulibrary/shohisha/README.md

 Data can be extracted through a REST based interface.

 For each resource available you can do the follwing requests
-    GET /<resource>
+    GET /rest/<resource>.json
-    GET /<resource>/<id>
+    GET /rest/<resource>/<id>.json
-    PUT /<resource>
-    POST /<resource>/<id>
-    DELETE /<resource>/<id>

-The returned format will default be HTML.
-But by adding .json you can get a json struct returned instead.
+The returned format will be JSON.

-The following special REST apis exists.
+The following special lookup exists.
-    GET /ipaddresses.json
-    GET providercode/<code>(.json or .text)
+    GET /rest/providercode/<code>(.json or .text) .text will return the id only as plain/text.

+The nested resources can be used to limit what is extracted.
+    GET /rest/providers/<id>/consumers_providers.json
-    GET /providers/<id>/consumers_providers.json
+    GET /rest/consumers/<id>/consumers_providers.json
-    GET /consumers/<id>/consumers_providers.json
+    GET /rest/providers/<id>/consumers_packages.json
-    GET /providers/<id>/consumers_packages.json
+    GET /rest/consumers/<id>/consumers_packages.json
-    GET /consumers/<id>/consumers_packages.json
+    GET /rest/providers/<id>/fetchers.json

-ipaddresses will return a list of all registered IP addresses which should have access to our ftp server.
+ipaddresses is intended for storing IP addresses which should be able to access some kind of service related to this.
+E.g. an internal ftp server where data is dropped of by providers.

-providercode can return the number of a provider based on the code.
-If you request text format, only the ID number is returned.

-consumers_providers and consumers_packages will return information about links between consumer - provider and consumer - packages respectivily These can only be used with json format.
+consumers_providers and consumers_packages will return information about links between consumer - provider and consumer - packages respectivily

 How to use the REST interface
 -----------------------------

 To get a list of providers do:

-    GET /providers.json
+    GET /rest/providers.json

 This will return an array of providers in the JSON format.
 This could look like this: